Sarah Camp, March 2020

 Immediate release PPIs have additional buffer instead of an enteric coating (the hard coating around delayed release beads or the glue-like coating on tablets).
 This buffer neutralizes acid that is already present in the stomach to keep a safe environment for the drug to not break down.
 Immediate release has several advantages over delayed release:

 - IR can be given at any time, regardless of food.
+(It cannot be given too close to acidic foods, such as juice, fruit purees, etc.).
 The rule for delayed release PPIs is to give them on an empty stomach, usually at least 2 hours after finishing a meal.
 You must then wait 30-45 minutes after administering them, and follow with a feeding.
 Furthermore, if you wait too long to eat, the PPI won’t be effective then either (see more).

 - IR is more effective than delayed release; it turns on more proton pumps in the stomach, which can then be blocked by the drug.

 - IR combats the nocturnal acid dump, which delayed release does not do as well.
 Furthermore, the last dose of delayed release needs to be given at or before 5:30 P.M.
 IR has no such timing restrictions.